tensor-foundation/whitelist/README.md

   Verify your collection on-chain.
 </p>

-## Programs
+## Program

-This project contains the following programs:
+This project contains the following program:

-- [Whitelist](./programs/whitelist/README.md) `TL1ST2iRBzuGTqLn1KXnGdSnEow62BzPnGiqyRXhWtW`
+- [Whitelist](./program/README.md) `TL1ST2iRBzuGTqLn1KXnGdSnEow62BzPnGiqyRXhWtW`

-You will need a Rust version compatible with BPF to compile the program, currently we recommend using Rust 1.68.0.
+You will need a Rust version compatible with BPF to compile the program, currently we recommend using Rust 1.75.0.

 ## Clients